Allisterh/SVAR-Kanzig_Shousha_SVARIV/README.md

 Data may differ due to  my choice of sources
 <br>
 <br>
-Data as in Kanzig taken from replication files from the site<br>
+Data as in Känzig (2021) taken from replication files from the site<br>
 https://www.diegokaenzig.com/research<br> <br>